asift91/Manual_Migration/option2.md

             ```

     - **Copy Archive file to Blob storage**
-        - Copy the onprem archive file to blob storage by following command.
+        - Copy the On-Premise archive file to blob storage by following command.
-            - AZCopy requires SAS Token to copy on-prem archived file to blob storage
+            - AZCopy requires SAS Token to copy On-Premise archived file to blob storage
-            - Go to the created Storage Account Resource and navigate to Shared access signature in the left pannel.
+            - Go to the created Storage Account Resource and navigate to Shared access signature in the left panel.
             - Select the Container checkbox and set the start, expiry date of the SAS token.
 Click on "Generate SAS and Connection String".
             - Generate SAS Token from Azure CLI
                 ```